 These days management consider a discussion about the past to be going backwards.
 It is seen to be digressing and not progressing.
 In other words, there is no value in having that conversation.

 The art of effectively retrospecting is not practised.
 What is happening is that people are worried that if such a discussion did happen the tone or mood of the room will shift to a blame game, people will tai-chi issues or be openly defensive or offensive.
 All these negative elements do not help the conversation.
-I agree, they do not.
-It does not mean being retrospective is not important.
-It is, the problem is we are doing it right.
+I agree, it will not help but not not mean being retrospective is not important.

 An effective retrospection will help develop a sense of ownership to the event or activity.
 It will help the organisation save cost, save time and make corrective action almost instantaneously.
 The person who manages the retrospection need not worry about the negative tone of the discussion and debate but will help steer a focussed debate outcome of the issues.